GGgRain/Unreal-Joint/README.md

 ## :clipboard: Main Features ##

-### 1. Implement, and Stack Dialogue Features To Build Incredible Dialogue
+### 1. Implement, and Stack Modules To Build Incredible Playback Production

 Joint allows you to bring any gameplay mechanics or data you need on the script graph in the form of a module called **Fragment**.